-Natural gas is a safe, reliable and an affordable energy source.
+Natural gas is a safe, reliable and affordable energy source.
 However, a slow natural gas leak can cause carbon monoxide poisoning!
-Education is the key in recognizing and preventing potential harm to you and your loved one.
+Education is the key to recognizing and preventing potential harm to you and your loved one.

 Sign and Symptoms of Natural Gas Leak:

 - The smell of sulfur or rotten eggs in your home

 - Difficulty or irregular breathing

 - Chest Pain